Five Workers Killed In German Building Site Accident: Fire Brigade - UrduPoint

 Some 70 emergency responders were at the site seeking to rescue those trapped in the rubble.

-"It is not immediately clear what caused the scaffolding at the construction site to tip over," the spokesman said.
+"It is not immediately clear what caused the scaffolding at the construction site to tip over," the fire brigade spokesman said.

 The accident occurred in HafenCity, a once scruffy port district that has become one of the biggest urban construction projects in Europe.

-The daily Bild reported that the scaffolding came down at around 0810 GMT at the Westfield Hamburg-Ueberseequartier, a new business, residential and leisure development that is to include a major new cruise ship terminal.
+The daily Bild reported that the scaffolding came down at the Westfield Hamburg-Ueberseequartier, a nascent business, residential and leisure development that is to include a major new cruise ship terminal when it is completed early next year.

-It said the workers killed were building an elevator shaft, adding that the scaffolding came down on at least eight workers.
+Bild said the scaffolding in a building shaft came down on at least eight workers.

 The entire construction site was evacuated, including some 700 workers, Bild said.